Spring: Dec. 1

 Matriculated students can register via the web during a specific time frame.
-Please review the Web registration information for information regarding the registration calendar and instructions to register on line.
+Please review the How to Register Online page for information regarding the registration calendar and instructions to register online.
 You will need to scroll towards the bottom of this page to find the calendar and instruction links.

-Please review the Web registration information.
+Please review the Registration Error Messages.
 You may print off both instructions and error message information.

 Enter your username (firstname.lastname) and password.
 If you are unable to obtain access, contact the Help Desk 607-753-2500 between the hours of 8 a.m. and 4:30 p.m.